romankovban/hrbite-randomuser/README.md

 - Write e2e tests for other flows
 - Visual regression testing via storybook and chromatic
 - Language picker is missing
-  -More "creative" detailed view page
+- More "creative" detailed view page